 For me, a career where you can be creatively fulfilled and be paid for your work is the best reward.

 While user interfaces have been around for as long as we’ve had machines and computers, the role of UI designer is relatively new (and quickly growing).
-The BLS predicts that job growth for web designers will increase by 13 percent, a rate much faster than average between 2019 and 2029 .
+According to the US Bureau of Labor Statistics (BLS), jobs in the web development and digital design industry are projected to grow 23 percent between 2021 and 2031, which is must faster than average .

 There are many paths toward working as a UI designer.
 The process may vary based on your experience, education, transferable skills, and the type of company you’re hoping to work for.
 Let’s look at a few steps you can take to set yourself up for success.